EU court rule that Google must remove inaccurate search data if asked - ExBulletin

 Background: A 2014 EU ruling gave European citizens the right to ask search engines to remove confidential or outdated information from lists about their past, known as the ‘right to be forgotten’.

-Thought Bubbles, via Axios’ Ashley Gold: This court ruling slams governments both in the United States and abroad against content companies say could undermine the business models created by other companies.
+Thought Bubbles, via Ashley Gold of Axios: This court ruling prompts governments both in the U.S. and abroad to take action against content companies say could undermine the business models created by other companies.
 It’s part of a trend that calls for more and more responsible platforms. they were successful.

 Details: According to the CJEU, the case stems from a complaint filed with the German Supreme Court by two managers of an investment group.